caio/tablier/src/markdown/about.md

 ## Contribute

-We're just starting, using the service and spreading the word around if you like it is the best way to help right now.
+Using the service and spreading the word around if you like it is the best way to help right now.

 If you'd like to contribute to this project's sustainability and can spare a little money, donations are more than welcome:

 <center>
-<a href="#fixme" class="button is-primary">Help Make gula.recipes Sustainable</a>
+<a href="#fixme" class="button is-primary">Help Make Us Sustainable</a>
 </center>

 ## Not a Product, Not a Business